2 racers declared winners in Great Credit Race

 So, what’s next for the Great Credit Race?

 The findings will be documented in a national report for other credit unions.

-Dupaco will use the research to improve the program and to educate young consumers on how to achieve a high credit score so that they can pay low loan rates, avoid paying deposits for utilities and apartment rentals, and some day qualify for a mortgage.
+Dupaco will use the research to improve the program in the future.
+The financial cooperative will also use the experience to educate young consumers on how to achieve a high credit score so that they can pay low loan rates, avoid paying deposits for utilities and apartment rentals, and some day qualify for a home loan.